Tapping Into the Sun at Home: Residential Solar Benefits, ROI, Installation, and Upkeep

 Roofing materials have a service life.
 Therefore, if a roof is old enough that it should be replaced soon, a solar panel installation contractor may suggest replacing the roof before installing solar panels.
 Additionally, the panels will need to be moved for repairs and re-roofing projects, which can increase the cost.

 Homeowner associations and historic preservation societies often place restrictions on alterations to properties that may affect the appearance of the home.
-Those unfamiliar with their local HOA's restrictions should read their contract or agreement before meeting with installation contractors.
+Those unfamiliar with their local HOA's restrictions on solar should read their contract or agreement before meeting with installation contractors.

 Landscaping features and large structures or objects that block the path of the sun can prevent solar panels from being effective.
 For large properties with areas of intense sunlight set away from the house, people may also install panels on the ground.